 This is quite possibly the biggest revelation in neuroscience since psychoneuroimmunology—the understanding that the nerve, endocrine, and immune systems are all tied together with mental processes.

 It takes more than merely spending 15 minutes in the morning doing affirmations or 30 minutes with a yoga DVD at your house.
 Understanding the purpose of the third nerve system brings you to a realization that there is an important reason for spending a Sunday morning creating spiritual community, or for actually attending a yoga class in person, that has little to do with the activity itself.
 The reason is in the people around you.
 It allows your pattern of brain waves to enter into a calmer, larger field that offers protection.
-The more you practice, the more your neurons acquire this pattern—“Neurons that fire together, wire together.”
+The more you practice, the more your neurons acquire this pattern—”Neurons that fire together, wire together,” as they say.
 Can you imagine the impact a group of people with a peaceful and blissful brain-wave pattern has on other people they meet in the community?
 The interaction between one another’s social neurology can be a powerful agent for change.